 In repeated games, players use a strategy to specify their actions in each stage game as a function of the channel state, cooperative protocol, QoS constraint, and previous actions of the other players.
-We define a TRIGGER strategy in the repeated two-player relaying game as follows: if $\mathcal{E}i^{rmin}[n] > 0$, player i chooses the action $a_i[n] = \mathbb{R}$ unless the other player has previously chosen DNR when relaying was requested.
-If player i chooses DNR when $\mathcal{E}i^{rmin}[n] > 0$, then player i is said to defect.
+We define a trigger strategy in the repeated twoplayer relaying game as follows: If the bargaining solution specifies $\mathcal{E}i^{r{\min}}[n] > 0$, player i chooses the action $a_i[n] = \mathbb{R}$ unless the other player has previously chosen DNR when relaying was requested.
+If player i chooses DNR when $\mathcal{E}i^{r{\min}}[n] > 0$, then player i is said to defect.
 If either player defects, the other player "triggers" punishment by choosing DNR in all future stage games (note that, since node 2 chooses its action after it observes the action of node 1 in the current stage game, node 2 will trigger punishment by playing DNR in the current stage game).

-1) Repeated Game Analysis: In our analysis of the repeated game scenario, the channel states in the current and previous frames are assumed to be known to both sources.
-The channel states in future frames are not known; only their distribution is known.
-The energy allocation $\mathcal{E}[n] = \{\mathcal{E}1[n], \mathcal{E}2[n], \mathcal{E}1^{r{min}}[n], \mathcal{E}2^{r{min}}[n]\}$ is assumed to dynamically determined in each frame $n = 0, 1, \ldots$ according to the known channel state, the cooperative protocol, and the QoS constraint.
-The following proposition establishes necessary and sufficient conditions under which the (TRIGGER, TRIGGER) strategy profile is an NE of the repeated two-player relaying game with uncertain ending in systems with quasi-static i.i.d. fading channels.
+In our analysis of the repeated game scenario, the channel states in the current and previous frames are assumed to be known to both sources.
+When the channels are fading, the channel states in future frames are not known; only their distribution is known.
+The energy allocation is assumed to be dynamically determined via a bargaining solution in each frame $n = 0, 1, \cdots$ according to the known channel state, the cooperative protocol, and the QoS constraint.
+The following proposition establishes necessary and sufficient conditions under which the (TRIGGER,TRIGGER) strategy profile is an NE of the repeated two-player relaying game with uncertain ending in systems with quasi-static i.i.d. fading channels.